saberrey/Algorand_Impl/README.md

 cd client
 ./client 127.0.0.1:6001

-it will send 1000 transactions to the network, you can see the result in client, have fun :)
+it will send 1000 transactions to the network, you can see the consensus result in client, have fun :)